mindboard/indesign-uxp-script-examples/create-xlsx/README.md

 # about

-Creating a xlsx file from uxp InDesign scripting.
+A creating a xlsx file example.

 # usage